Serve up some Southern flair with my easy and elegant Pecan-Crusted Pork Tenderloin with Bourbon – Mustard Sauce!

 You’ve got to love pork tenderloin!
 A pork tenderloin is perfectly sized for just a few servings and this cut elevates pork into something elegant.
 This recipe is easily doubled which also makes it perfect for the fall and winter entertaining season.

 Tenderloins are generally sold with two per pack and each weighs about a pound.
-If it’s just the two of you, use one then wrap and freeze the other for future use.
-You can find pork tenderloin in single packs at Whole Foods.
+If it’s just the two of you, use one tenderloin then wrap and freeze the other for future use.
+Organic pork tenderloin is typically sold in one-tenderloin packages.

-The tenderloin has a tough membrane attached (referred to as silverskin) that should be removed prior to cooking, otherwise it will be tough and chewy (even after cooking).
-The piece is very visible and easy to remove with a sharp boning knife.
+The tenderloin has a tough membrane attached (referred to as silverskin) that should be removed prior to cooking.
+Otherwise, it will be tough and chewy (even after cooking).
+The silverskin is very visible and easy to remove with a sharp boning knife.